 - Dominant chords on the other hand create the opposite mood, resulting in tension and a need to resolve.

-- Alternatively, subdominant chords lie somewhere in the middle, taking a little of both but feeling less intense.
+- Alternatively, subdominant chords lie somewhere in the middle.

-Now that we understand how to establish the letter names and qualities of chords within a specific key, understand how chords are represented by numbers, and the mood or role each chord plays within a chord progression we’ll finish this article with a look at some of the more common chord formulas used in music.
+Now that we understand how to establish the letter names and qualities of chords within a specific key, and the role chords play within chord progressions we’ll finish this article with a look at some of the more common chord formulas used in music.

 I, IV, V